• Go to app

 But there'll be times when you’ll crave a different scene on your Japan trip.
 Somewhere you can have the time to really experience and explore Japan.

-Kyoto's the place for you.
+If that sounds familiar, then Kyoto's the place for you.

-Once the proud capital of Japan, Kyoto City now stands as a global icon celebrated for its elegant culture, culinary delights, and the enchanting essence of rural Japan.
+Once the proud capital of Japan, Kyoto now stands as a global icon celebrated for its elegant culture, culinary delights, and the enchanting essence of rural Japan.

 But, how do you get there in the first place?